 Topic 2: Purposes and legal grounds for processing personal data

-Summary: Explores the various legal basis for the processing of personal data.
-Assists trainees in understanding their options in this space, including what is and what is not permitted, and which is the most appropriate legal grounds for their data processing.
+Summary: Explores the main principles and various legal bases for the processing of personal data.
+Assists trainees in understanding their options in this space, including what is and what is not permitted, and which are the most appropriate legal grounds for their data processing.
 It also allows them to understand the approach they should have to GDPR compliance as a whole, due to the fact that the entire system is significantly based on these rules.

 Includes subtopics: Article 6 GDPR, Purpose limitation; consent; legitimate interest; Processing of special categories of data, personal data regarding minors, legal grounds for data processing in the workplace, personal and non-personal data.